pmgledhill102/codebuild-perl-builder/README.md

 ## Intro

-Most Perl modules are written in Perl, but some use XS (written in C) so require a C compiler, and are compiled when they are installed.
+Most Perl modules are written entirely in Perl, but some also use XS (written in C).
+These require a C compiler, as they are compiled when the Perl modules are installed.

 The process of compiling the C libraries can take time, and depending on the complexity of the library can take a signficant amount of memory.
+Memory your target server may not have.

-This repo contains a CodeBuild stage that can be used to pre-compile Perl modules against a particular version of Perl, and CPU architecture, so that they can installed during build in a much shorter period of time, and with a smaller memory footprint.
+This repo contains a CodeBuild project that can be used to pre-compile Perl modules against a particular version of Perl, and CPU architecture, so that they can installed during build in a much shorter period of time, and with a smaller memory footprint.

 ### Notes

-- I wanted to use an Ubuntu image to ensure I got the right version of Perl
+- An Ubuntu image is used to ensure compatability with my target server
-- I can't use an AWS managed CodeBuild image, as AWS don't provide an arm64 image of Ubuntu
+- AWS don't provide a managed arm64 image of Ubuntu, so a default image is used
-- You need a CodeBuild stage for each top-level Perl module you want to pre-build
+- A CodeBuild project is required for each Perl module to be pre-compiled
 - The tarbul is output to S3 in a folder containing the version number of Perl and the CPU architecture the module was built on; as these have to be identical on the target server, for example `5.30.0-aarch64-linux-gnu-thread-multi`.